KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 Despite this, the LSTM failed to characterise the behaviour of the VST and in fact did not produce an audible track at all, even after 2 hours of training.
 The time to train these networks is slow and even with different numbers of layers and hidden sizes the results were the same.

+From figure @fig:chorus, we can see that while there is a variation to the signal in both the Clean and VST output, the LSTM seems to be outputting either very similar or the same value for each sample.
+It is unclear what would cause such a behaviour.
+This results in no audible signal being present in the file.

 ![Chorus after 30000 iterations over the dataset](images/chorus.png){#fig:chorus width=6in height=4.5in}

 ![Clean Spectogram (Chorus)](images/chorusclean.png){#fig:chorusc width=4in}